AndMastro/DiffSHAPer/notebooks/README.md

     Analysis of the impact of important non-anchor neighboring atoms.
 For a fine-grain analysis, the parameter ``KEEP_FRAMES`` in ``config.yml`` should be set at least to 30.
 In order to perform atom injection, the corresponing parameter in the configuration files should be set to ``True``.

 - 📏 **hausdorff_distace_plotter.ipynb**
-    After having computed the distances using the previous notebook, this code plots the distances when atoms are removed and injected back into the molecule.
+    After having computed the distances using the ``neighbor_atom_analysis.ipynb`` notebook, this code can be used to generate plots.

 > ⚠️ **Note:** Some fluctuations in the results may be expected due to nondeterministic elements involved that cannot be fully controlled.